 We explain how decorators can be nested within other decorators.

-We explain how decorators decoration lines can be “stacked”.
+We explain how decoration lines can be “stacked”.
 A better way to put it would be: we explain how decorators can be “chained”.

 We explain how additional arguments can be passed to decorators, and how decorators can use them.